US Authorities Cancel Funding For Baltimore-Maryland-Washington High-Speed Rail

 "After nearly a decade of poor planning, significant community opposition, tremendous cost overruns, and nothing to show for it, Secretary Duffy is ending federal involvement in the project and its cost to taxpayers," the Transportation Department said in a statement.

-As part of its analysis, the FRA also determined that the so-called Superconducting Magnetic Levitation Project would result in significant, unresolvable impacts to federal agencies and federal property, including national security agencies, Xinhua news agency reported.
+As part of its analysis, the FRA also determined that the so-called Superconducting Magnetic Levitation Project would result in significant, unresolvable impacts to federal agencies and federal property, including national security agencies.

 "This project lacked everything needed to be a success from planning to execution.
 This project did not have the means to go the distance, and I can't in good conscience keep taxpayers on the hook for it," said Duffy.